amohamedhey/up42-infra/CHALLENGE.md

    - Reproducible deployments across environments
    - Automated infrastructure management
    - using terraform-docs to generate documentation
-   - using pre-commit hooks – Format Terraform code before commits.
+   - using pre-commit hooks – format and validate Terraform code before commits.

     **Enhancement:**
-    - Separate terrafom modules in a separate github repo to be able to version control them.
+    - Separate Terraform modules into dedicated GitHub repository for better version control.
-    - Static analysis for security misconfigs.
+    - Perform static analysis to detect security misconfigurations.
-    - Utilize Atlantis to implement GitOps workflows with Terraform
+    - Utilize Atlantis to implement GitOps workflows for Terraform.
-    - Using Infracost to show cloud cost estimates and FinOps best practices for Terraform
+    - Use Infracost to provide cloud cost estimates and follow FinOps best practices for Terraform.
-    - Use an appropriate remote backend for managing Terraform state files
+    - Configure an appropriate remote backend for managing Terraform state files.

 2. **Modularity and Reusability**
    - Reusable Terraform modules